wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     (5) The Secretary may exempt an employee or class of employees from this section.

-    (6) The holder of a casino operator's licence who contravenes this section commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (6) The holder of a casino operator's licence who contravenes this section commits an offence and is liable on conviction to a fine not exceeding $5,000\.

     Compare: 1990 No 62 s 71

+    Section 176(6): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 177 Books must be kept in casino venue